 - In a separate bowl, use an electric mixer to whip the cream to stiff peaks (a hand mixer or stand mixer is fine).
 This process should be slow, starting on low and increasing the speed gradually over ten minutes. **This method is how you keep the whipped cream from breaking.
 The cream should be ice-cold and as fresh as possible.
 Look for heavy cream with the longest expiration date.

 - Gently fold the whipped cream in the mascarpone mixture and refrigerate until you are ready to assemble the tiramisu.

 Chef Dennis Tip: Always use the freshest products available.
 If the eggs, cream or mascarpone are close to the expiration date, they can break down in the recipe.

-If you used regular sugar instead of superfine / castor sugar your finished sabayon may be grainy.
-That’s okay it will finish dissolving while your tiramisu is firming up.
+If you used regular sugar instead of superfine / castor sugar, your finished sabayon might be grainy.
+That’s okay.
+It will finish dissolving while your tiramisu is firming up.

 Follow this link to find Superfine Castor Sugar on Amazon.
 It’s the only place I’ve been able to find it in Florida.